charparr/parr-thesis/thesis/data.md

 <sub>*See the following appendix for scripts and documentation: Snow Depth Map Validation.</sub>

+<div style="page-break-after: always;"></div>

 ###### Figure 2: An example of a field validation campaign: CLPX 2013; 27,555 MagnaProbe validation points indicated by black dots.

 ![alt text](../validation/clpx/2013/figs/validation_depth_map.png)

+<div style="page-break-after: always;"></div>

 The primary sources of uncertainty in the snow depth maps are geolocation errors in the parent DEMs and DSMs.
 Geolocation errors contribute uncertainity to the snow depth maps in two ways: 1) Inaccurate measurements of surface height within each parent DEM/DSM are passed down to the snow depth map, and 2) poor geographic coregistration between the DEM and DSM.
 The former will produce especially severe errors where the change in true surface height is large compared to the ground sample distance (i.e. steep or rough terrain).
 The geolocation uncertainty within the parent DEMs/DSMs arises from the limits of the GPS onboard the aircraft and from how the GPS data is processed while building the point clouds derived from the raw laser returns (lidar) or aerial photographs (SfM).
 Based on previous experience we understand the geolocation error within the parent DEM / DSMs to be on the order of plus or minus 0.30 and the upper limit of the accuracy of the snow depth maps (unadjusted by probe measurements) is expected to be plus or minus 0.10 m \[Nolan et al., 2015\].
 Natural dynamic landscape factors such as frost heave, shrub bending, shrub leaf-out, and the nature of the snowcover itself may also influence results.
 The measurements of snow depth used to validate the snow depth maps also have substantial geolocation errors (on the order of plus or minus 2.5 m) caused by the non-differential GPS onboard the instrument.
 Additionally, a quasi-random vertical error in depth exists that is almost always too high (as much as 0.05 m) amd is caused by the tendency to 'over-probe' down into the substrate below the snow.
 However, the probe is considered the true snow depth measurement in our study and we leverage the large number of measurements to validate the snow depth maps as best as possible.

 We believe that over the course of a measurement campaign the combination of all of the above airborne and probe uncertainty sources cause the surface heights and resulting snow depth maps to 'float' some amount away from their actual values - and the amount of this float (as we will show) must in someway be close to a fixed offset for the survey.
 Given the above sources of uncertainty and lack of high fidelity ground control points, we expect corrected snow depth maps accuracies to range between 0.10 and 0.40 m.
 A total of 141,207 MagnaProbe points between both study areas were used in this validation process.

+<div style="page-break-after: always;"></div>

 ###### Table 3: Snow Depth Map Validation Results

 ![alt text](../validation/aggregate_results/figs/aggregate_results_summary.png)

+<div style="page-break-after: always;"></div>

 The mean error (probe minus snow depth map) for all years and study areas is 0.16 m (Table 3).
 The probability distributions of snow depth measurements and their corresponding snow depth map values are similar in shape, albeit shifted on the depth axis.
 The interannual variabilty of distribution shape is largely driven by different field measurement survey strategies.
 (Figure 3).
 In each year the median error at CLPX is greater than at Happy Valley (Figure 4).
 This may be due to field campaign survey differences - but the terrain, wind regime, and resulting snowcover at CLPX are also much different than at Happy Valley.
 The katabatic-intensified patterns of drift and scour over the eastern portion of the CLPX domain are likely more difficult targets for airborne snow depth mapping because of the thin snowcover of the scoured zones and because snow depth changes quickly in the rougher terrain.

+<div style="page-break-after: always;"></div>

 ###### Figure 3.
 Violin plot of annual airborne and field snow depth distributions.
 ![alt text](../validation/aggregate_results/figs/probe_v_rstr_violin.png)

+<div style="page-break-after: always;"></div>

 ###### Figure 4: Box Plots of Errors (MagnaProbe minus Snow Depth Map) by Year and Study Area

 ![alt text](../validation/aggregate_results/figs/validation_box.png)

+<div style="page-break-after: always;"></div>

 Errors are examined by position (i.e. easting and northing) to determine if there is any geographic trend (Figure 5).
 At each study area there is a slight increase (although the Happy Valley easting case is negligble) in the absolute error value as easting and northing values increase.
 Similar sample points at opposite ends (N-S or E-W) of the domain are more likely to have different error values.
 The anisotropy is expected because swath edges are areas of lower point cloud density due to reduced photograph sidelap/overlap (SfM) or increased scan angles (lidar).
 Slope and aspect are also used to analyze the influence of terrain and topography upon the errors (Figure 6).
 The absolute error increases with slope at each study area.
 The geolocation errors discussed earlier likely explain some of this behavior - but these steeper slope areas are also under-sampled by field measurements with respect to the rest of the domains.
 Aspect has virtually no influence upon the errors within each study area.

+<div style="page-break-after: always;"></div>

 ###### Figure 5: Error Trends by Geographic Position
 ![alt text](../validation/aggregate_results/figs/error_v_easting.png)
 ![alt text](../validation/aggregate_results/figs/error_v_northing.png)

+<div style="page-break-after: always;"></div>

 ###### Figure 6: Errors by Slope and Aspect
 ![alt text](../validation/aggregate_results/figs/error_v_slope.png)
 ![alt text](../validation/aggregate_results/figs/error_v_aspect.png)

+<div style="page-break-after: always;"></div>

 A few salient features emerge from the error analysis: the median Happy Valley error is always less than that of CLPX, error distributions are more similar over time than over space (Figure 4), and the MagnaProbe snow depth measurements and snow depth maps similar distributions (Figure 3).
 The magnitude of the snow depth map mean errors ranges from -0.08 m to 0.40 m, but error variance is well constrained between 0.11 and 0.19 m, with the exception of the 2018 Happy Valley outlier (Table 3).
 The interannual variation in the error distributions is likely a function of the indiviudal character of each winter's field campaign.
 As expected, the snow depth maps perform slightly better where slopes are gentle and there is greater uncertainty at the swath edges.
 Given that there is no serious geographic or topographic influence on the errors, we apply a global correction to each snow depth map that is equal to the mean error for that study area and year (Table 3).
 This amounts to adding a constant value to each pixel in the snow depth map.
 For example, the entire 2012 Happy Valley snow depth map is 0.04 m shallower after the correction is applied.
 The 'corrected' snow depth maps are then the basis for all further analyses.
 Arithmetic global adjustments of the snow depth maps are favorable because they are simply explained, based on thousands of ground truth measurements, and easily repeated.
 Other more specific or complex correction schemes may be effective - but currently there is no clear justification to pursue them for our data here.
+Note that field validation data was not acquired at Happy Valley in 2016 due to logistical constraints.
+However, the mean of the Happy Valley errors from all other years is zero, thus we do not adjust the depth map in this case.

 The snow depth maps described here are adjusted by some amount using the field measurments of snow depth.
 Errors are largely attributable to geolocation uncertainty and are biased toward swath edges.
 The large number field measurements (141,207) of makes us confident in the fidelity of the snow depth maps and able to move forward with an analysis of the snowcover within each study area.
 The decimetric level accuracy of the snow depth maps is comparable to that of other airborne (e.g. Deems et al., 2008; Deems et al., 2013; Jagt et al., 2015; Nolan et al., 2015; Bühler et al., 2016; Harder et al., 2016; Painter et al., 2016) and spaceborne \[Marti et al., 2016\] efforts.
-However, the snow depth maps in this study are unique in their landscape-scale coverage, large number of ground truth measurements, and repetition over six winters.
+However, the snow depth maps in this study are distinguished by their landscape-scale coverage, large number of ground truth measurements, and repetition over six winters.

+<div style="page-break-after: always;"></div>

 ## References

-1. Bühler, Y., Adams, M. S., Bosch, R. & Stoffel, A. Mapping snow depth in alpine terrain with unmanned aerial systems (UASs): Potential and limitations.
+1. Buhler, Y., Adams, M. S., Bosch, R. & Stoffel, A. Mapping snow depth in alpine terrain with unmanned aerial systems (UASs): Potential and limitations.
 Cryosphere 10, 1075–1088 (2016).
 2. Deems, J. S., Painter, T. H. & Finnegan, D. C. Lidar measurement of snow depth: a review.
 J. Glaciol.
 59, 467–479 (2013).
 3. Harder, P., Schirmer, M., Pomeroy, J. & Helgason, W. Accuracy of snow depth estimation in mountain and prairie environments by an unmanned aerial vehicle.
 Cryosphere 10, 2559–2571 (2016).
 4. Jagt, B., Lucieer, A., Wallace, L., Turner, D. & Durand, M. Snow Depth Retrieval with UAS Using Photogrammetric Techniques.
 Geosciences 5, 264–285 (2015).